MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 The AL Language extension offers users the option to automatically format their source code.
 For more information on how to use it, see [AL Formatter](../developer/devenv-al-formatter.md).

 ## Line Length
-There is no line length restriction, but code can become unreadable due to this issue.<!-- In this case, remind the coder in CodeReview that it must be fixed.  -->
+There is no line length restriction, but the code can become unreadable due to this issue.<!-- In this case, remind the coder in CodeReview that it must be fixed.  -->

 ## Object Naming
-All object names are not prefixed.
-They start with feature/group name, followed by the logical name as in these two examples: `Intrastat extension validation codeunit for Denmark`, `codeunit 123 "IntrastatDK Validation"`
+Object names are not prefixed.
+They start with the feature/group name, followed by the logical name as in these two examples: `Intrastat extension validation codeunit for Denmark`, `codeunit 123 "IntrastatDK Validation"`

 > [!NOTE]